Quantum effects in near-extremal charged black hole spacetimes: Semiclassical fluxes

 The $\pm$ sign corresponds to $Q\gtrless 0$.
 We notice that, within our approximation, $\langle j_v \rangle_\text{U}^{\mathcal{CH}^\mathcal{R}} = \frac{\mathcal{K}}{r_-^2}$, with $\mathcal{K}$ as determined in \eqref{constant K}.
 With \eqref{general forms}, one concludes that the $u$ component of the charge flux is subleading to the $v$ component, i.e., of the order of the correction terms in \eqref{current IH final}.

 An analogous calculation for the renormalized SET shows that the mode-sum is again dominated by the $\ell=0$ modes and yields

 which agrees with the available results for the real scalar field \cite{Zilberman:2021vgz} in the limit $ qQ \to 0$.
 We see that both positive and negative sign can occur, but predict positivity for $q\neq 0$ sufficiently close to extremality.
 Again, we find that, within our approximation, $\langle T_{vv}\rangle_\text{U}^{\mathcal{CH}^\mathcal{R}} = - \frac{\mathcal{L}}{r_-^2} + \frac{\mathcal{K} Q}{r_-^3}$, from which we can conclude, with \eqref{general forms}, that the $uu$ component of the stress tensor is subleading to the $vv$ in our approximation.
 The same phenomenon was already observed for the real scalar field \cite{Zilberman:2021vgz}.\footnote{ Regarding the comparison with Kerr BHs, two relevant points should be noted: (1) near extremality, it was found \cite{Zilberman:2022aum} that the polar fluxes satisfy the same condition $\langle T_{uu}\rangle^{\mathcal{CH}^\mathcal{R}}\ll \langle T_{vv}\rangle^{\mathcal{CH}^\mathcal{R}}$, with both fluxes vanishing in the extremal limit, and (2) in the extremal limit, off-pole (where superradiant effects are present), a weaker statement was predicted \cite{Zilberman:2022iij}.
 Specifically, $\langle T_{uu}\rangle_\text{U}^{\mathcal{CH}^\mathcal{R}} < \langle T_{vv}\rangle_\text{U}^{\mathcal{CH}^\mathcal{R}}$ in a coordinate system that maintains a regular azimuthal coordinate across the inner horizon.} In this sense, in the near-extremal approximation, only negligible scattering takes place in the BH interior, i.e., the fluxes at the IH and at the EH coincide at leading order.
+Intuitively, this result can be interpreted as the horizons being very close to each other in the near-extremal regime, leading to negligible scattering between them.

 Considering the above fluxes in a coordinate system which can be extended regularly across the Cauchy horizon, i.e., using the tensor transformation law to obtain $\langle j_V \rangle_\text{U}^{\mathcal{CH}^\mathcal{R}}$ and $\langle T_{VV}\rangle_\text{U}^{\mathcal{CH}^\mathcal{R}}$, we see that the former diverges as $V^{-1}$ and the latter as $V^{-2}$.
 This divergent behavior indicates an instability of the Cauchy horizon and provides a strong motivation for the study of backreaction effects, for which we perform first steps in the next section.